 - Take an internship to refine your technical proficiency, develop professional confidence, and bridge the gap between college and the professional world.

 Build your resume and challenge your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
-Fashion design students most often study abroad in London.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.

 Life After Syracuse University